 Alternatives to Suboxone Treatment in Margaret, TX

-The opioid addiction treatment medication Suboxone is a combination of two drugs.
-Those drugs are buprenorphine and naloxone, and the use of these 2 substances together has been approved by the FDA for opioid addiction treatment.
-However, over the past few years this medication has received significant criticism because of the likelihood of addiction to Subxone.
-We have also seen a rise of individuals in Suboxone treatment programs Texas having accidental overdoses.
-As a result, this has prompted others to look for other options.
-Other options individuals have considered include methadone, going cold turkey, Subutex, or vivitrol.
-There are many options available and each individual should look into each option available with their doctor before determining which will be most effective to beat opioid addiction.
+The pharmaceutical drug Suboxone is a combination of two drugs.
+Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for medical treatment of opioid addiction.
+However, over the past few years Suboxone has received significant scrutiny because of the likelihood of addiction to Subxone.
+We have also seen a rise of patients in MAT programs Margaret, TX having accidental overdoses.
+As a result, this has prompted others to seek alternative options.
+Alternative treatments patients have tried include methadone, going cold turkey, Subutex, or vivitrol.
+There are many options available and each patient should research every option available with their physician before determining which will be most effective to combat opioid addiction.